top of page

 Sylvia Rose

-In the European Bronze Age, the North is a wild place, populated by nomadic tribes, great bears and endless nights.
-Brilliant fires blaze in the sky and creatures howl in the woods.
-To the civilized south, the only thing more fearsome than the lands are those who inhabit them.
+In the European Bronze Age, the North is a wild place, populated by nomadic tribes, great bears and howling spirits on endless nights.
+The only thing more fearsome than the savage lands are those who inhabit them.

 The northern Bronze Age begins c.
 1700 BCE, a time when metallurgy is already in full swing in the south.
-A transitional period between the Stone and Bronze Ages, the Northern European Copper or Chalcolithic Age varies widely.
+Northern European Copper or Chalcolithic Age bridges the gap between Neolithic and Bronze Ages.

 In the north, copper use starts as early as 5000 BCE through trade.
 Natural deposits are not exploited.
 Copper is malleable, easy to work by hand.
 One of the seven metals of antiquity, copper can be smelted from a parent rock and worked with stone tools.